 Because their structures handle the force of the jump differently, square and rectangle trampolines have heavier, sturdier frames.
 This makes their fully assembled portability much worse than a round design.
 It is entirely conceivable that you could get a few friends to pick up a round trampoline and reposition it in the yard.
 With a larger rectangle trampoline, you'll want to pick the right spot the first time.

-2. How Much Space Do You Have to Work With?
+2. How Much Space Do I Need for My Trampoline?

-Each different shape has its advantages regarding how it fits into available space, but let's look at some basic guidelines that we can use to determine how much available space we have to work with.
+Another consideration for trampoline buyers is the amount of space you have available for your trampoline.
+Each shape has its advantages regarding how it fits into available space, but let's look at some basic guidelines we can use to determine how much available space we have to work with.

-To accommodate a trampoline safely, you should have about twenty-four feet of overhead clearance.
-This seems like a lot, but the last thing you want is to have someone crack their head on a tree branch.
+To accommodate a trampoline safely, you should have about 24 feet of overhead clearance.
+This seems like a lot, but the last thing you want is to have someone bang their head on a tree branch.
 Ideally, the only thing above the surface of your trampoline is clear, blue sky.

 Grass and soil are the preferred surfaces for your trampoline.
 They will better absorb the forces that are transmitted through the frame of the trampoline, taking the stress off those critical structural components.

 You should also set up your trampoline on level ground.
 Not only will this be more fun, but it will also prevent bouncers from getting launched down a hill because the trampoline is on an incline.

 Finally, make sure the area under the trampoline is clear.
 Jumpers should not have to worry about injuring their feet or legs when they hit the surface to spring up for some serious air.

 Size and shape aren't the only factors to consider when comparing trampolines to buy.
 To get years of fun out of your investment, you want to make sure you choose a trampoline that uses high-quality materials.